-7. Who we share your information with
+9. Who we share your information with

-Where these third parties are not in the European Economic Area, we make sure that it is safe to share your information to them.
+We occasionally use third parties outside of the Raspberry Pi Foundation to process your personal data on our behalf.
+Where these third parties are not in the European Economic Area, we make sure that it is safe to share your information with them.

-9. Your rights
+11. Your rights

 Right of access — you have a right to ask us to confirm whether we are processing information about you, and to request access to this information.